MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 ## Install CDS setup and configuration data

 Install CDS setup and configuration data as described in the topic, [Set up and apply configuration data in the Common Data Service](resource-apply-pro-setup-config-data.md).
-Complete this step only after Finance demo environment is deployed and demo data in FO is ready.
+Complete this step only after Finance demo environment is deployed and demo data is ready.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]